-On this day, the seventh Immortal helped down great Britain in the '70s while the eighth starred in a NSW Origin series-clincher.
+On this day in rugby league history, the seventh Immortal helped down great Britain in the '70s while the eighth starred in a NSW Origin series-clincher.

 Future Rabbitohs and Roosters premiership-winner Elwyn Walters is born in far-northern NSW.
 The no-nonsense hooker played 20 Tests for Australia and won three premierships at Redfern in 1967, 1968 and 1970 before switching to Bondi in 1974 and immediately claiming two more titles.

 Future Dragons, Kangaroos and Blues front rower Craig Young is born in Wollongong.
 Young had a dream start to his career, debuting in 1977 and taking out the Clive Churchill Medal in a grand final win over the Eels.
 In 2019 he was inducted into the NRL Hall of Fame.

 Rugby league's seventh Immortal, Arthur Beetson, leads Australia to a 13-12 victory over Great Britain in the World Cup final at the SCG.

 New South Wales secure the State of Origin series with a commanding 27-4 defeat of Queensland at the then-Telstra Stadium.
 Andrew Johns put in a man-of-the-match effort to inspire the Blues to victory in front of almost 80,000 fans with his Newcastle teammates Timana Tahu, Ben Kennedy and Matt Gidley scoring four of the team's five tries.